-- Tub and Shower Spray – I personally like using Scrubbing Bubbles when deep cleaning my bathroom.
+- Bathroom Cleaner – I personally like using Scrubbing Bubbles when deep cleaning my bathroom.
 It seems to work a lot better than some of the other cleaners I’ve tried including the baking soda, vinegar, and Dawn concoction.

-- Scrubber Sponge – You’re going to want to have a good scrubber sponge for getting all fo the shower scum and buildup off of the shower.
+- Scrubber Sponge – Use a good scrubber sponge for getting all of the shower scum and buildup off of the shower.

-- Glass or multi-surface cleaner – Use any cleaner you like, but I find that Hopes Miracle multi-surface cleaner.
+- Glass or multi-surface cleaner – Use any cleaner you like.
+I like Hopes Miracle multi-surface cleaner.

-- Microfiber Cloths – You’ll need several microfiber cloths.
-I prefer to use colored ones so I can keep track of which cloth is for which mess.
+- Microfiber Cleaning Cloths – You’ll need several microfiber cloths.
+I prefer to use colored ones so I can keep track of which microfiber cloth is for which mess.